adlnet/xAPI-Spec/xAPI-Data.md

 * The LRS MUST NOT return a different serialisation of any properties except those [listed as exceptions above](#statement-immutablity-and-exceptions).

-###### Client Requirements
+###### Learning Record Provider Requirements

 The following requirements reiterate especially important requirements already included elsewhere, to emphasize, clarify, and provide implementation guidance.
-Complete IRI validation is extremely difficult, so much of the burden for ensuring data portability is on the Client.
+Some types of validation, such as complete IRI validation and validation that properties appear only once, are extremely difficult, so much of the burden for ensuring data portability is on the Learning Record Provider.

 * Values requiring IRIs MUST be sent with valid IRIs.
 * Keys of language maps MUST be sent with valid [RFC 5646](http://tools.ietf.org/html/rfc5646) language tags, for similar reasons.